WordPress/gutenberg/docs/reference/deprecated.md

 - Writing resolvers as async generators has been removed.
 Use the controls plugin instead.
 - `wp.components.AccessibleSVG` component has been removed.
 Please use `wp.components.SVG` instead.
-- The block attribute source type `node` has been removed.
-Please use the `children` source type instead with a `multiline` property passing the right tag.
-See the core quote and list blocks for examples.
+- The block attribute sources `children` and `node` have been removed.
+Please use the `rich-text-value` source instead.
+See the core blocks for examples.
 - `wp.blocks.node.matcher` has been removed.
-Please use `wp.blocks.children.matcher` with the `multilineTag` argument instead.
+Please use `wp.richTextValue.create` instead.
 - `wp.blocks.node.toHTML` has been removed.
 Please use `wp.richTextValue.toHTMLString` instead.
 - `wp.blocks.node.fromDOM` has been removed.
-Please use `wp.richTextValue.createValue` instead.
+Please use `wp.richTextValue.create` instead.
 - `wp.blocks.children.toHTML` has been removed.
 Please use `wp.richTextValue.toHTMLString` instead.
 - `wp.blocks.children.fromDOM` has been removed.
-Please use `wp.richTextValue.createValue` instead.
+Please use `wp.richTextValue.create` instead.
 - `wp.blocks.children.concat` has been removed.
 Please use `wp.richTextValue.concat` instead.
 - `wp.blocks.children.getChildrenArray` has been removed.
-Please use `wp.richTextValue.createValue` instead.
+Please use `wp.richTextValue.create` instead.

 ## 4.1.0